 I struggle with perfectionism.
-I keep and craft meals and sentences with care.
+I keep things tidy and craft meals and sentences with care.
 I like correct answers, excellent grades, and jobs done all the way.
 So, as you can imagine, my sinful heart needed teaching about which things are important and which are not.
 So, God gifted me a husband who is my opposite, children with minds of their own, and the job of home education.

 I only control myself.

 Expecting other people to do things my way and to the same standard I hold myself to will lead to constant disappointment and broken relationships.
 I don’t want my kids to remember me as a person who had to have her way all the time.
 These other people, you know, the one I married and the ones I birthed, they aren’t here to wreck my day.
 They are just others with their other needs, other plans, and other desires.
 It was pretty easy to get the kids to do as I pleased when they were small enough to be picked up and moved.
 But since we have giants here, that didn’t last very long.
 I can lead, request assistance, or instill habits.
 But I can’t demand my way all the time.
 I keep demanding for matters of safety and health, not for arbitrary things (like the location of socks or shoes).

 My self-worth is not based on the tidiness of my living room.